 - As a result, the Format Axis pane will appear.

-- Afterwards, check the Logarithmic scale and write 10 in the Base option.
+- Afterward, check the Logarithmic scale and write 10 in the Base option.

 - Finally, the proposed chart will be provided, like the following one.